 Figure 2a shows the frequency of the color bins for the images with the hats.
-The brightness of the segments in the chart is linear to their frequency.
+The luminance of the segments in the chart indicates their frequency.

 The most frequent segment is white.
 In Figure 2b the color tones belonging to each color bin were plotted with the average luminance of that bin giving an impression of the information stored in the luminance vector.